MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Takes a photo with Misty’s 4K camera.
 Optionally, saves the photo to Misty and proportionately reduces the size of the photo.

+**Note:** When you call the `TakePicture` command immediately after using the RGB camera to record a video, there may be a few seconds delay before Misty takes the photograph.

 Endpoint: GET &lt;robot-ip-address&gt;/api/cameras/rgb

 Example: